Zero To DSAZero To DSA

 • When you need to repeatedly extract the min or max

-Popping from an empty stack Always check stack.Count > 0 / !stack.isEmpty() before popping.
+Popping from an empty stack Always check that the stack isn't empty before popping.
 An empty pop is a runtime error in most languages.

-Using a queue when a stack was needed (or vice versa) LIFO vs FIFO: if you need "most recent first" it's a stack (undo, backtracking).
-If you need "first come, first served" it's a queue (BFS, buffering).
+Using a queue when you need a stack (or vice versa) LIFO vs FIFO: if you need "most recent first", it's a stack.
+If you need "first come, first served", it's a queue.
+Getting this wrong means your algorithm processes data in the wrong order.

-JavaScript array as queue: shift() is O(n) Using arr.shift() in JS re-indexes the entire array.
-Use an index pointer or a proper queue implementation instead.
+TypeScript: shift() is O(n) Using arr.shift() in JavaScript re-indexes the entire array.
+For large queues, use an index pointer, a proper queue implementation, or a deque.

-Priority queue comparator order confusion In a min-heap, the smallest element is dequeued first.
+Priority queue comparator confusion In a min-heap, the smallest element comes out first.
 In a max-heap, the largest.
-Always check whether your language's default is min or max before using it.
+Double-check which default your language uses before writing logic around it.

-Stack overflow with deep recursion Each recursive call uses stack space.
-If your recursion depth could exceed ~1000, consider an iterative approach with an explicit stack.
+Stack overflow with recursion Every recursive call uses stack space.
+For deep recursion (thousands of calls), consider an iterative approach with an explicit stack.
+We'll cover this trade-off more in the Recursion module.

-1. Monotonic stack - next greater element, daily temperatures, largest rectangle in histogram
+1. Monotonic stack - next greater element, daily temperatures

 2. Valid parentheses - classic stack problem with matching brackets